a5507203/charityseat/README.md

-# Oli Charity Seat Management
+# assignment for CVEN9405 (civil engineering) of UNSW